Type of the value in the abstract domain

 Widens the current abstract value with another abstract value as a sound over-approximation of the join (least upper bound) for fixpoint iteration acceleration.

-The singleton abstract domain as single possible value.
+The singleton abstract domain as a single possible value.
 The Bottom element is defined as Bottom symbol and the Top element is defined as Top symbol.